Pre and Post Natal Trauma – Birth Injury Claims.

 What are the allegations that attach to these claims:

-- Not allowing for the risk of perineal tears and failing to advise the patient properly.
+- Not allowing for the risk of perineal tears or failing to advise the patient properly.

 - Failing to take steps to minimise the risk of tearing.

-- They didn’t act on signs of infection or unusual symptoms.
+- Not acting on signs of infection or unusual symptoms.